mark3334/COMP30880_ComicCodex/Submission/Sprint5_README.txt

 to ensure the prompt won't be too long.

-The narrative arc for a scene is the combination of sentences from each panel of the form {figureName} : {balloonContent}. //TODO setting and below tags are not used.
+The narrative arc for a scene is the combination of sentences from each panel of the form {figureName} : {balloonContent}. //TODO setting and below tags are not used - This was done at commit b3b2d5d41ba69571f5b3b3bc7dade255e76305d8